Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 Meaning in English:

 The glory of this Mudra of Shahaji’s son Shivaji will grow like the first-day moon.
-It will be worshiped by the world & it will shine only for well being of people.
+The world will worship it & it will shine only for the well-being of people.

 Meaning in Marathi: